 Regenda will also be installing the Hub of Hope app, which was created by Chasing the Stigma, onto all employees work smart phones.
 The app enables people to find local and national support at the click of a button and is the UK’s first nationwide mental health support database.

 The training will also benefit customers, many of who are the most marginalised in the country, as staff will be able offer support and advice.
 Neighbourhood officers, for example, might be the only people customers living in social isolation see and speak to, and so being able to signpost people to appropriate support could potentially save a life.

 The Regenda Group operates across the North West and a range of sectors, including housing, training and apprenticeships, construction and charity.
-In one of one of the areas the organisation operates, St Helens, the suicide rate is the fourth highest in the country and numbers are expected to surpass last year’s total.
-Public Health England research has also showed that men working in the construction industry are also at a high risk of suicide.?
+In one of one of the areas the organisation operates, St Helens, the suicide rate is the highest in the country.
+Public Health England research has also showed that men working in the construction industry are also at a high risk of suicide.

 Chasing the Stigma was set up by comedian and writer, Jake Mills, who battled depression in 2013.
 After months of internal turmoil, Jake attempted to take his own life but was discovered before it was too late and made a full recovery.
 After opening up about his battle on social media, Jake was inundated with messages from people asking for help and this lead to him launching the national mental health awareness charity.

 Michael Birkett, CEO at The Regenda Group, said: “Everyone will have experienced mental health difficulties or will know somebody who has.
 The Ambassadors of Hope training programme will equip each of our employees with a baseline understanding of mental health issues, how those battling mental health issues can be supported and how taboos associated with mental health can be challenged.